BLUE LAKES (UPPER AND LOWER):

 Upper Blue Lake: No report.

 Lower Blue Lake: No report.

 BOCA RESERVOIR: No report.

-EAGLE LAKE: Fishing has been good with lots of fish being caught by trollers fishing 5-10 feet deep with nightcrawlers or frog-colored Needlefish lures.
-Average fish were in the 4-pound class.
-Bait fishermen were scoring at the north end of the lake with nightcrawlers.
+EAGLE LAKE: Lots of Eagle Lake Rainbows were being caught by trollers, fishing 5-10 feet deep with nightcrawlers or frog-colored Needlefish lures.
+The average fish were in the 4-pound range and they were biting throughout the day.

 STAMPEDE RESERVOIR: No report.

 LAKE TAHOE - North Shore: Easy limits of average sized Mackinaw trout, up to 6 pounds.
 Fishing in 250-450 feet of water, very early in the morning, in front of Kings Beach.
 Trolling with Herring Dodger flasher blades with pearl-colored Apex lures, live minnows or three-inch, blue-colored, rubber minnows.

 LAKE TAHOE - South Shore: Rick Mueller of the Sportsmen's Sporting Goods Store at South Lake Tahoe said, "The Mackinaw trout fishing has been very good.
 The best boating success was just off the Ski Run Area or in front of Al Tahoe.
 The boaters were using silver flasher blades with live minnows at a depth of 150-200 feet.
 The Macks were running 2-4 pounds with an occasional larger one.
 The best fishing began at about 8-9 each morning."

 TOPAZ LAKE: Will re-open to fishing for the 2000 season on Jan.
 1.

 WALKER LAKE: Bob Tompkins reported, "The fishing success has been spotty.
 Some good, some bad."